 In 2018, a group of psychologists from Singapore and the Netherlands conducted a four-year-long study on links between education and life satisfaction.
 The sample comprised up to 9,669 individuals from the Netherlands.
 Research findings revealed that educated individuals were more likely to experience job satisfaction because they enjoyed a better person-job fit.

 Not enough?
 Here is just one of the countless examples.

 My decision not to pursue a degree has meant that, aside from financial issues, I have struggled to find personal fulfilment through working.
 In fact, I have never held a job that I have really cared about, except in terms of getting paid and making friends with other colleagues.
 That has become something of a regret to me, since I often see positions I think I would really enjoy, only to find I cannot apply due to not being a graduate.

 Confessions like that are not unique.
 Do a little digging and see for yourself.

 So next time anyone tells you to “Go educate yourself”, think twice before you get offended.
 It may be a great piece of advice after all.
 At least when it comes to job satisfaction.

 How does this compare with other research on this topic?

-Our research is not the first one investigating job satisfaction and bullshit jobs.
+Our research is not the first one investigating job satisfaction.

 In a 2013 survey of 12,000 professionals by the Harvard Business Review, 50% claimed they felt their job had no “meaning and significance”.
 Another poll conducted on 230,000 employees in 142 countries revealed that only 13% of workers actually like their job.